 - Clean your oven regularly, not just when it begins to smell or smoke.

-The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The information in this article is obtained from various sources.
+This content is offered for educational purposes only.
+It should not replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+The definitions, terms and coverage in a given policy may be different than those suggested here.
 No warranty or appropriateness for a specific purpose is expressed or implied.